browse

 The above configuration is a room temperature & CFM-based control.
 The influence of CFM on the VAV terminal sequences for the Damper position calculation is like the example illustration below.

-The PI loop (Cooling/ Heating), which uses the current and desired temperatures (Cooling/Heating) is used to determine the Airflow setpoint.
+On the cooling side the PI loop (Cooling Loop Output), which uses the current and desired temperatures (Cooling) is used to determine the Airflow setpoint.

 The Loop output signal is scaled for configured Minimum and Maximum CFM to determine the Airflow setpoint.